-I enrolled in the program because of how welcoming the LSB staff was during the whole application process and how they already made Butler feel like home before I was even accepted into the program.
+I enrolled in the program because of how welcoming the LSB staff and faculty were during the whole application process and how they already made Butler feel like home before I was even accepted into the program.
 I am so happy with my choice of becoming a Bulldog!

 – Megan Glaze, MiM class of 2021

 As Associate Dean for the Lacy School of Business, Kathy Gjerde managed all aspects of the MBA and MPA programs and has championed experiential-focused graduate initiatives.
 Along with MiM courses, she will continue to teach in the MBA core using a case-based approach that emphasizes strategic thinking.
 Her published work has appeared in Management Science, Management Accounting Quarterly, Journal of Labor Economics, Managerial and Decision Economics, and Journal of Economics and Management Strategy.

 Instructor, Butler University

 Tom Karbowski has a deep knowledge in business and a successful track record teaching a wide range of business classes to undergraduate and graduate students.
 He was an Economics and Communications double major at DePauw University, received his MBA from Butler University, and has taught over 100 courses during his teaching career.
 He has experience teaching Marketing, Sales, Economics, Finance, Statistics, and Organizational Development—that broad experience allows him to connect multiple business disciplines into all his courses.
 In addition, his 30+ year business career allows him to incorporate “real life” experience into the classroom.
 He teaches Marketing & Value Creation in the MiM program and brings over 25 years of marketing experience to that course.

 Associate Professor, Butler University